Grow seamlessly & easily

 Fast connections to major hubs

-Jurong Lake District will have excellent connectivity via two new train lines, Jurong Region Line and Cross Island Line, which will be fully completed by 2029 and in 2030s, respectively.
+Jurong Lake District will have excellent connectivity via two new train lines, Jurong Region Line and Cross Island Line, which are expected to be completed by 2029 and 2032 (for Phase 2) respectively.
 Together with the existing East-West Line and North-South Line, these new lines will connect people to major business centres and education hubs in the West and Central regions within 30 minutes.

 Jurong Region Line will link the district to academic expertise, R&D and skilled talent at Nanyang Technological University, Jurong Innovation District and Jurong Industrial Estate, where many high-value industries are located.
 The Cross Island Line will serve existing and future developments in the eastern, western and north-eastern corridors and connect Jurong Lake District to other major hubs such as Punggol Digital District and Changi Airport.